 How to eat black beans: They’re excellent in burritos, enchiladas, dips and salads.
 Try Luvo’s award-winning Chicken Chile Verde if you’re short on time!

 Shaped like the internal organ of the same name, kidney beans are a great source of nutrients, including dietary fiber, which is essential for digestive function and maintaining a healthy weight.
 They’re also a good source of lean protein, folate, magnesium, iron and copper–all necessary for optimal human health.

 How to eat kidney beans: They tend to absorb flavors well, which is probably why they’re a key ingredient in soups and chillis.

 We’ve covered these versatile legumes before, so if you’ve been following along, you know lentils give you tons of protein, fiber, iron, zinc, folate, potassium and B vitamins.
 In fact, ¾ of a cup of cooked lentils gives you 13 grams of protein and 12 grams of fiber!

 How to eat lentils: Lentils come in several varieties from the small red kind to the plump, dark green variety.
 The red ones are great in soups, and green ones are more suited to salads.
-I highly recommend trying this recipe for coconut red lentil soup, which is a staple in my kitchen and freezes very well!
+I highly recommend trying Luvo’s Mighty Masala & Greens, which is a staple in my kitchen and freezes very well!